hector-aviles/CaDis_Workshop/README.md

 # CaDis_Workshop
-MDP-ProbLog program for the CaDis Workshop
+MDP-ProbLog program for the Workshop on Causal Discovery https://cadisworkshop.com.mx/

 # Installation